This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full

-The thing about family board games is that not many of them aren’t indeed for the entire family.
-Sure, Candyland is excellent, but it can be hard to find board games for 6 year olds and 7 year olds that older siblings and parents will also enjoy playing.
+The thing about family board games is that not many of them are indeed for the entire family.
+Sure, Candyland is a classic, but it can be hard to find board games for 6-year-olds and 7-year-olds that older siblings and parents will also enjoy playing.

 We are a game-loving family and having a newly minted 7-year-old and another one who will be 18 in three weeks (!!), finding board games we all want to play is difficult in our house.
 Difficult, but not impossible.

-Many of the classic family games start at age 8 or even 10, which leaves my 7-year-old still at an in-between age where strategy games like Clue and Monopoly are still a little tricky for him.
-On the other hand, the rest of the family doesn’t get excited about a rousing game of Chutes and Ladders after seven years.
+Many of the classic family games start at age 8 or even 10, which means 6 and 7-year-olds are still at an in-between age.
+Strategy games like Clue and Monopoly are still a little tricky for them.
+On the other hand, the rest of the family may not get excited about a rousing game of Chutes and Ladders.

 Sound familiar?
 Then have no fear.
 I’m here to help.

 First and foremost, playing games with your kids is a great family bonding experience.
 Board games are also great for concentration and memory.
 Not only that, but board games are also a fantastic way to learn life skills such as communication, critical thinking, taking turns, and conflict resolution.

 How to choose board games for kids